 Order fulfillment is the operational routine a company follows when accepting, processing, and shipping the orders they receive to end customers.

-Naturally, the whole process is mostly relevant to ecommerce companies with physical products, though service companies can utilize some individual order fulfillment practices to deliver their services.
+This process is mostly relevant to ecommerce companies with physical products, though service companies can utilize some individual order fulfillment practices to deliver their services.

 A warehouse employee will read the order sheet and pick the relevant items up from storage to take them to the packing station.
 This is called order picking.